StanleyKo13/Power-BI-dashboard-portfolio/README.md

 #### -Displays the real-time quantity of components available in inventory.
 #### -Visualizes the timing and quantity of expected inventory arrivals.

-# 5. Key customers capacity allocation project dashboard
+# 5. Key Customers Capacity Allocation Project

 ## Description
 To manage and visualize the allocation of resources to key customers within a project.
 Provides insights into how resources are distributed, ensuring that critical customers receive the necessary attention and capacity.